alexander-hanel/cryptopals-mirror/set-1/challenges/challenge-7.md

 # AES in ECB mode

-The Base64-encoded content in this file (challenge-7-file.txt) has been encrypted via AES-128 in ECB mode under the key
+The Base64-encoded content in [this file](challenge-7-file.txt) has been encrypted via AES-128 in ECB mode under the key
 ```
 "YELLOW SUBMARINE".
 ```